 Experiential learning component:

-- Students are offered to optionally collaborate in a NGO or School for 2 hours per week.
+- Students are offered to collaborate in an NGO or School for at least 2 hours per week.

 PART I – MULTICULTURAL EDUCATIONAL SYSTEMS

-UNIT 1: General Concepts: The brain.
+UNIT 1: Introduction.
+General Concepts: The brain.
 The body.
 Humankind.
-Cultures
+Cultures.

 UNIT 2: Identity, Society, Culture.
 Competences / Intelligences.
 Languages and Communication.